linode/docs/docs/websites/host-a-website-with-high-availability.md

         GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress'@'%';
         FLUSH PRIVILEGES;

-3. On all of your application servers install PHP and the necessary dependencies:
+3. On all of your application servers, install PHP and the necessary dependencies:

         yum install php php-mysql php-gd